Issue(s): ROM #65, ROM #66

 Quality Rating: C+

 Chronological Placement Considerations: There were bound to be continuity challenges with this many heroes appearing, but there are some real doozies here.
 The first is Moondragon, who is wearing her old costume, including the headband that is supposed to limit her power.
 Defenders #142, which takes place after Moondragon's headband falls off and after she's changed costumes, makes a reference to the events leading up to these issues; there's no way Defenders #142 can take place after this.
 So we just have to assume that Moondragon's new costume was in the wash and she wore the headband because it's a matching set.
 An odder concern is the Black Knight, riding Aragorn, the winged-horse that the Valkyrie appropriated from him way back in 1973.
 I guess when the Avengers and Defenders bumped into each other on the way to this battle, the Knight asked if he could ride his old horse for old time's sake.
 He's also wearing an archaic version of his helmet but that's going to have to be another fashion choice.
-Captain Britain is also wearing a costume he hasn't worn since 1982, but he's so isolated from the rest of the Marvel Universe that we're able to push his entire series up in publication time as needed.
-Wolverine and Kitty Pryde (i mean, i guess that lady in the purple shirt is Kitty) are back with the X-Men, placing this after their return Uncanny X-Men #192.
+Captain Britain is also wearing a costume he hasn't worn since 1982; see the Considerations for Marvel Super Heroes #377-383 regarding his appearance.
+Wolverine and Kitty Pryde (i mean, i guess that lady in the purple shirt is Kitty) are back with the X-Men, placing this after their return in Uncanny X-Men #192.
 Professor X is here, meaning this probably takes place during those "some months" before Xavier is attacked at the end of issue #192, although it's worth noting he is in a wheelchair here.
 Captain America, the Black Knight, and the Vision and the Scarlet Witch all being with the Avengers puts this between Avengers #254-255.
 See Michael's note below regarding Captain Marvel.
 My way of rationalizing her appearance is that she was on her way out of our solar system when she saw the sun start blacking out, and she raced back to Earth to help out, and then zipped back into space again before the other Avengers could let her know that the Vision had sent her on a wild goose chase.
 Maybe remnants of the Wraith World's presence warped gravity in a way that allowed her to travel faster.
 Ridiculous, of course, but i like it a little better than having her come back to Earth during Avengers #255 after she'd already learned that her mission was a fake one and then leaving again anyway.

 "Bye, guys.
 I'd better hurry back to Sanctuary II before the Vision gets mad!"